7Ragnarok7/DEDMAP/README.md

  -                        -p private; (scan private ports from 49152 to 65535)
  -                        -p all; (scan all ports from 0 to 65535)

- - -t, --tcp              perform a tcp scan (default scan if NO OPTIONS ARE specified)
+ - -t, --tcp              perform a tcp scan (default scan if NO OPTIONS are specified)

  - -u, --udp              perform a udp scan (NOT WORKING PRESENTLY!!!!)